-Weather shifts around softball, baseball schedules - Orange Leader
+Updated No. 3: Weather shifts around softball, baseball schedules - Orange Leader

-Weather shifts around softball, baseball schedules
+Updated No. 3: Weather shifts around softball, baseball schedules

 Due to the bad weather this evening and tonight, District 22-4A softball and baseball games have been shifted around.

-The LC-M-Orangefield softball game to decide the 22-4A Championship will be tenatively at 4 or 5 p.m.
-Saturday at Lady Bear Field as the exact time is still being worked out due to athletes competing at the 4A Region III Track & Field Championships, which has also been delayed by weather today.
+The LC-M-Orangefield softball game to decide the 22-4A Championship will be at 4:30 p.m.
+Saturday at Lady Bear Field.

 The LC-M-Orangefield baseball game will be at 1 p.m.
 Saturday at Gibbens Field.